BurghardH86/TrustedConnectorExample/README.md

-Example-009 demonstrates the connection between two REST services and the conversion of MQTT messages using the Trusted IoT Connector.
+This example of the trusted connector is based on Example-009.
+It demonstrates the connection between two REST services using the Trusted IoT Connector.

 Documentation is located at https://fraunhofer-aisec.github.io/trusted-iot-connector-documentation/